1989 Philippine coup attempt: Coup

 The coup was led by military officers, including Lt.
 Colonel Gregorio Honasan, General Edgardo Abenina, General Jose Ma.
 Zumel and Captain Proceso Maligalig, and staged by an alliance of the RAM, led by Honasan, and Zumel.
 At the onset of the coup, the rebels seized Villamor Airbase, Fort Bonifacio, Sangley Airbase, Mactan Airbase in Cebu, and portions of Camp Aguinaldo.
 The rebels set patrols around the runway of Ninoy Aquino International Airport effectively shutting it down.
-From Sangley Airbase, the rebels launched planes and helicopters which bombarded and strafed Malacañan Palace, Camp Crame and Camp Aguinaldo.
-Three hours after the fall of Villamor Air Base, Aquino went on air to address her people, and said that "We shall smash this naked attempt once more".
+From Sangley Airbase, the rebels launched planes and helicopters which bombarded and strafed Malacañang Palace, Camp Crame and Camp Aguinaldo.

+Three hours after the fall of Villamor Air Base, Aquino went on air to address the nation, and said that "We shall smash this naked attempt once more".
 At that point the government counterattack began.
 Seven army trucks headed for Channel 4, and fierce fighting occurred there.
 Ramos and Renato de Villa monitored the crises from Camp Crame, the Constabulary headquarters.

-With loyal forces hard-pressed by the rebels, Aquino requested U.S. military assistance, at the behest of her military commanders, and it was granted.
+With loyal forces hard-pressed by the rebels, Aquino requested U.S. military assistance, at the behest of her military commanders, which was granted.
 120 marines, part of an 800-strong U.S. contingent stationed at Subic Naval Base, were deployed at the grounds of the U.S. Embassy as a defensive measure.
 President Aquino stated that the loyal forces lacked the ability to contain the rebel forces.
 American help was crucial to the Aquino cause, clearing the skies of rebel aircraft and allowing loyalists to consolidate their forces.

 While many mutineers surrendered, Aquino declared: "We leave them two choices; Surrender or die".
 Government F-5 jets sortied and challenged rebel planes culminating in the destruction of the rebel T-28 Trojans.
 Government forces recaptured all military bases save for Mactan Airbase by December 3, but rebel forces retreating from Fort Bonifacio occupied 22 high-rise buildings along the Ayala business area in Makati.
 The government claimed the coup was crushed, but fierce fighting continued through the weekend, with Camp Aguinaldo set ablaze by the rebel howitzers.
 The occupation of Makati lasted until December 7, while the rebels surrendered Mactan Airbase on December 9.
 The official casualty toll was 99 dead (including 50 civilians) and 570 wounded.

 The United States military supported the Aquino government during this coup.
 Operation "Classic Resolve" involved the use of US airpower from the aircraft carriers USS Midway and USS Enterprise and F-4 Phantom II fighters from Clark Air Base.
 The United States Air Force jets retook the skies for Aquino.
 The US planes had clearance to "...buzz the rebel planes at their base, fire in front of them if any attempted to take off, and shoot them down if they did".